Terms of Service – The Grace Gawler Institute (GGI)

 You have read and agree with our Terms of Service and that you fully comprehend the scope & depth of our Video consultations and Cancer Navigation Services.
 Trust is an imperative component of GGI’s approach.
 Establishing a therapeutic relationship between you & the navigator is imperative.
 You excel in your role as a navigated patient.
 You excel in communication and compliance.
 You will disclose information that is critical to your care.
 You know what we expect of you & what we provide.
 You make sure our instructions or information to you is not misunderstand or misinterpreted.

 Implementation of terms of service:

-Approved by the directors of the Grace Gawler Institute.
+Signed the directors for the Grace Gawler Institute:

 P J Cornall